Making or replacing withdrawals from a TFSA

-Since opening her TFSA in 2009, Jenny has contributed the maximum TFSA dollar limit of $5,000 in each year.
-By the end of 2012, she has accumulated a total of $20,000 in her TFSA account.
-In 2013, the TFSA dollar limit is increased to $5,500 so Jenny makes a $5,500 contribution.
+Since opening her TFSA in 2009, Jenny has contributed the maximum TFSA dollar limit in each year.
+By the end of 2013, she has accumulated a total of $25,500 in her TFSA account.
+In 2014 Jenny makes a $5,500 contribution, the TFSA dollar limit for 2014.
 Later that year, she withdraws $3,000 for a trip.
 Unfortunately, her plans change and she cannot go.
 Since Jenny already contributed the maximum to her TFSA earlier in the year, she has no TFSA contribution room left.

-In 2012, Cedric does not contribute to his TFSA, but he makes a $1,000 withdrawal from his account.
-This withdrawal will not affect his TFSA contribution room for 2012.
-However, it will not be added back to his TFSA contribution room until 2013.
-He calculates how much unused 2012 TFSA contribution room he has available for future years:
+In 2013, Cedric does not contribute to his TFSA, but he makes a $1,000 withdrawal from his account.
+This withdrawal will not affect his TFSA contribution room for 2014:

 - Date modified: